Pop quiz! Which one of these do home sellers find most stressful?

 You might be thinking, “But won’t the inspection report show a list of items that need to be fixed, which will turn buyers away?”

-Yes, the home inspection might come back with a list of items.
-In fact, it’s almost guaranteed that you will have numerous items called out in your report, even if you make repairs beforehand.
+Yes, the report might come back with a list of items.
+In fact, it’s almost guaranteed that you will have numerous items called out, even if you make repairs beforehand.

 Inspectors are going to pick your home apart and call out every tiny detail they see.